 where $\id_C$ should be understood as the identity channel from $C_A$ to $C_B$.
-The synchronization of this state over spacetime can be utilized as follows.
-Consider intervention with unitaries $\tilde{V}_{AC_A}$ and $\tilde{W}_{BC_B}$ given as
+The synchronization between $AB$ and $C_AC_B$ dynamics can be utilized as follows.
+By considering the following intervention unitaries in interferometry:

-Then the interference term in this case becomes $\Re\qty(\Tr[(V_A\otimes W_B)\,(\cE\star_L \rho)])$.
-Observe that one can recover $\cE \star_L \rho$ by repeating this experiment with various $V_A$ and $W_B$.
-It means that one could distinguish different dynamics that became indistinguishable under time-reversal symmetry, such as the one given in Example \ref{ex:LtoPF} in End Matter, with the help of a compass system.
-The compass system's such an ability originates from its memory effect; it can coherently store quantum information in the form of a bit flip between $\ket{0}$ and $\ket{1}$ and hand it over to the future to break the time-reversal symmetry.
+Note that this argument generalizes to an ensemble of dynamics thus applies to mixed QSOTs too.
+This implies that one can recover $\sum_i p_i \cE^{(i)} \star_L \rho^{(i)}$ by repeating this experiment with various $V_A$ and $W_B$ and thus one could distinguish different dynamics that became indistinguishable under time-reversal symmetry, such as the one given in Example \ref{ex:LtoPF} in End Matter, with the help of a compass system.
+Such an ability of the compass system originates from its memory effect; it can coherently store quantum information in the form of a bit flip between $\ket{0}$ and $\ket{1}$ and hand it over to the future to break time-reversal symmetry.
 This clearly demonstrates the physical relevance of synchronization, a multipartite spatiotemporal correlation, and the capability of the QSOT formalism.

+This setup is experimentally feasible with current technology as it is just a case of a scattering circuit that requires only one additional qubit undergoing the trivial dynamics of $\id_C$ and the controlled bit-flip-type interventions of \eqref{eqn:Vtilde} and $\eqref{eqn:Wtilde}$, which are standard in qubit platforms.
+(See \ref{SM:_compass} of \cite{SM}.)

 \textit{Conclusion---}We have provided a concrete operational definition of the quantum state over spacetime via causally agnostic measurements implemented using interferometry.
 In our formalism, the most widely adopted QSOTs naturally emerge as the interference terms in the interferometer’s outcome probabilities.
 Based on this, mixed quantum states over time can be defined analogously to mixed density matrices, highlighting cases where ensembles of dynamics cannot be distinguished by interferometry.